Treatment of Lead-Exposed Children

 In 2001, the primary results were published in the New England Journal of Medicine, reporting that although succimer significantly lowered BLLs in the short term, no long-term increase in IQ was detected.
 Investigators concluded that since they had failed to detect a neuropsychological effect from treatment, the drug should not be prescribed in children with BLLs <45 µg/dL.

 This conclusion fundamentally reshaped clinical practice and policy.
 Federal agencies including the CDC and American Academy of Pediatrics quickly adopted guidelines abandoning medical treatment in favor of prevention-only approaches, effectively removing obligations by physicians to treat children below 45 µg/dL.
 By 2004, state Medicaid programs had begun refusing reimbursement for succimer below 45 µg/dL.
-Multiple state Medicaid programs and managed care organizations now require BLLs ≥45 µg/dL for succimer coverage.
-The trial’s findings became widely accepted proof of medical futility once exposure occurs, profoundly influencing care standards for millions of children over the following decades.
 A 2019 USPSTF systematic review rated TLC as the only good-quality study among seven RCTs evaluating interventions for elevated BLLs.

 In May 2001, the New England Journal of Medicine published the TLC trial's primary results, "The Effect of Chelation Therapy with Succimer on Neuropsychological Development in Children Exposed to Lead", which found no significant difference in IQ between the succimer and placebo groups at 36 months.
 Within a year, the finding was absorbed into the policy apparatus that had been watching the trial since its inception.